reigncraving/C-Playground/README.md

 3. Extern
 4. Static

-- `Register` is small set of data, taking place that is part of the  CPU It can hold instructions, storage address, and any kind of data.
+- `Register` is small set of data, taking place that is part of the CPU.
+It can hold instructions, storage address, and any kind of data.
 It is used to define local variables that should be stored in a register, instead of RAM.
 This make the `Register` much faster than normal variables.
 It